vjmanzo/FMT/FMT/_readme/Codesign.md

 **Codesign**

-8. Recursively clear the extended attributes of FMT.app by running **xattr -cr FMT.app**
+8. Recursively clear the extended attributes of FMT.app by running **xattr -cr FMT.app**.
+On your computer, that entire command may look like **xattr -cr /Users/VJ/Desktop/FMT.app** if your compiled FMT app is on the desktop.

-9. Codesign all files in the app by running **ruby sign.rb FMT.app** (see below)
+9. Codesign all files in the app by running **ruby sign.rb FMT.app** (see below).
+On your computer, that entire command may look like **ruby /Users/VJ/GitHub/FMT/FMT/_readme/sign.rb /Users/VJ/Desktop/FMT.app** depending on the location of where you cloned this repository on your computer and where your FMT.app is on the desktop.

 <br><br>

 **Notarize**

-10. Create a new **application specific password** in the **Apple ID portal** for your developer account. ([https://support.apple.com/en-us/102654](https://support.apple.com/en-us/102654))
+10. Create a new **application specific password** in the **Apple ID portal** for your developer account. ([https://support.apple.com/en-us/102654](https://support.apple.com/en-us/102654)).
+This process will generate an app-specific password, which we'll need in step 13.

-11. Create a new notary profile by running: **xcrun notarytool store-credentials --apple-id "your-apple-id" --team-id "HSAYDGFEVC"** Remember the name you assign your profile.
+11. Create a new notary profile by running: **xcrun notarytool store-credentials --apple-id "your-apple-id" --team-id "HSAYDGFEVC"** This process will allow you to name a profile, so remember the name you assign your profile, which we'll need in step 13.

 12. Begin the notary process: **xcrun notarytool submit FMT.zip --keychain-profile "my-profile-name" --apple-id " your-apple-id" --team-id HSAYDGFEVC --password "app-specific-password" --wait.** This usually takes a few minutes.